xizhonghua/GreenDC-Summary/papers/AdnanS12_dynamic-deferral-geoDC.md

 - They present an offline formulation.
 - They design an online algorithm to determine the assignment of worklod to data center.
 Simulation results demonstrated their proposed mechanism can achieve 20-30% cost-savings.

+### Motivation
+In cloud computing, each center of execution (data center) are usually located in different geographic locations which are often in different time zones.
+Due to the increase in cost of energy, the electric billing companies have different pricing rates for electricity at different locations and at different times of day.
+- Hence, load balancing decisions should take into account of current time zones and locations of data centers during task assignment.

 ### Model
 ##### Workloads
 - latency: bounded delay
-##### Cloud
-- In cloud computing, each center of execution (data center) are usually located in different geographic locations which are often in different time zones.